 If you see your backup(>12 hours) or restore taking time(>6 hours):

 - Understand factors contributing to backup time and factors contributing to restore time.

 - Make sure that you follow Backup best practices.

 Typically, the VM Agent is already present in VMs that are created from the Azure gallery.
 However, virtual machines that are migrated from on-premises datacenters would not have the VM Agent installed.
 For such VMs, the VM Agent needs to be installed explicitly.

 - Download and install the agent MSI.
 You need Administrator privileges to complete the installation.

-- for classic virtual machines, Update the VM property to indicate that the agent is installed.
+- For Classic virtual machines, Update the VM property to indicate that the agent is installed.
 This step is not required for Resource Manager virtual machines.